SainsburyWellcomeCentre/Pyper/doc/source/troubleshooting.rst

 The diff is noisy and there is a lot of background
 --------------------------------------------------
-    - As the camera will setup/settle at the beginning of the recording and the video format may use compression (filtering) in time, using the very first frame as reference is usually inadvisable, considering using frame >= 5 instead for best results.
+    - As the camera will setup/settle at the beginning of the recording and the video format may use compression (filtering) in time, using the very first frame as reference is usually inadvisable, consider using frame >= 5 instead for best results.
     - If the images are noisy, you can consider using more than n=1 for the number of reference frames.
       In that case, the frames will be averaged and the signal n*SD above average used for tracking.
       Please consider using high SD numbers in the case where background is detected.

 I performed the tracking but no coordinates appear in the 'Analyse' tab